Since they’ve got their mobile phones anyway, we might as well put them to GOOD use, right?

 I teach English.
 As I tell my students, English is a game, and like any game, it has its rules (grammar) and its equipment (vocabulary).
 With those, you go onto the “playing field”.
 Quizlet is my favorite choice for helping my learners have the best equipment possible.

 Teaching vocabulary is not just for language teachers.
 Almost any training involves a set of words/phrases.
 Quizlet is an interactive way for students to get essential repetition of the target vocabulary.
+This differentiated instruction can also help improve reading comprehension.

 The free level of Quizlet offers you two options: